Needlesslord/PHYSICS2-Aim_Bot_SS/README.md

 ## Disclosure

-This is an Aim Bot made by second year students of the Videogame Design and Development degree taught at CITM-TTC.
+This is an integrator made by second year students of the Videogame Design and Development degree taught at CITM-TTC.

-The Aim Bot has been made using C++, using SDL libraries.
+The integrator has been made using C++, using SDL libraries.